PredictiveEcology/quickPlot/cran-comments.md

 Summary at https://github.com/PredictiveEcology/quickPlot/blob/master/revdep/README.md.

-* `SpaDES.core` produce an error due to a non-CRAN package in Suggests, but passes once that dependency is installed.

-* `SpaDES` shows a warning due to `DISPLAY` not being set in the headless session.
-  Three other warnings regarding replaced imports are caused by having depracated and moved these functions from `SpaDES.tools` to `reproducible`.
+* `SpaDES.core` produce a warning about a vignette that can't be built.
+That is to due a different dependency (`reproducible`), which is being updated by us in a CRAN submission shortly.

+* `SpaDES` shows a warning about a cross reference to cover::shine that is missing.
+That is unrelated to `quickPlot`.
+We are the maintainers of `SpaDES` and have corrected that missing cross reference, to be submitted soon to CRAN.